FlorinAndrei/nsphere/README.md

 ![slice with dots](/images/slice_with_dots.png)

-If you generate a very large number of dots, and they are random enough, then the sphere / cube volume ration is approximated by:
+If you generate a very large number of dots, and they are random enough, then the sphere / cube volume ratio is approximated by:

 ```
 ratio = Ds / D